-Note: When secondary servers are actively used to support these additional workload scenarios-that is, when the servers used for failover purposes are no longer truly passive-they must be fully licensed accordingly.
+Note: When secondary replicas are actively used to support these additional workload scenarios-that is when the replicas used for failover purposes are no longer truly passive-they must be fully licensed accordingly.

-This figure shows an example of licensing an active primary SQL Server 2016 database with Software Assurance and an active secondary database.
+This figure shows an example of licensing a 2-node Always On Availability Group with a readable 'Active' primary replica SQL Server 2017 database with Software Assurance and a readable 'Active' secondary replica database.